 Austin Visa & Green Card Attorneys

 Serving Immigrants throughout San Antonio the Texas Area

 There are many ways in which an immigrant can enjoy temporary or permanent stay in the U.S. To live and work in America as a foreign national, you will need a work visa or a green card.

 If you are seeking legal status of any kind, it is in your best interest to retain an immigration lawyer.
 Attorney Julie Sparks is Board Certified in Immigration and Nationality Law by the Texas Board of Legal Specialization.
 You can count on Julie and the team at J. Sparks Law, PLLC to help you complete your petition and guide you through the process with care and compassion.

-Visas give you permission to see to enter and stay in the U.S. for a period of time which will be determined by border agents.
+Visas give you permission to enter and stay in the U.S. for a period of time which will be determined by border agents.
 The purpose of your visit will determine which type of visa you should seek.

 Examples of visa categories include (but are not limited to):

 - Exchange visitor

 - Visitor for medical treatment